Guide

 Living with kidney disease

 A healthy life, with appropriate diet, controlled blood pressure, blood sugar and blood lipids, is a prerequisite for preserving kidney function.
 Promising therapies for patients with kidney disease have also been developed that can protect kidney function and slow, and in many cases prevent, the onset of kidney failure.
-Discuss possible interventions with your doctor.
+Discuss possible interventions with your medical treatment team.

 Specialized nutritionists can help you find a diet that is right for you.
 Your doctor can prescribe nutritional counseling that is reimbursed by your health insurance (form for requesting a prescription [DE/FR/IT]).